AESS Assessment Process

 - Due to additional program requirements, some units (e.g., SEEK, Male Initiative Program) are required to assess all goals every year.

-- The Annual Assessment Findings Report, due by the first Thursday in September, requires units to communicate information about assessment activities completed for the previous year.
+- The Annual Assessment Findings Report, requires units to communicate information about assessment activities completed for the previous year.

 - Units describe in detail outcomes assessed, measures used to collect data, target of success, and how data was analyzed and interpreted.
 They also explain how actionable data was used to create action plans and make improvements.
 If applicable, units also share results mapped to student ILO(s).